-- 40. Before the first auction round, each bidder will see, for each Lot Category, its initial demand, (for the Main Auction, this is its Initial Bid), and its Minimum Viable Quantity. - 41.
+- 40. Before the first auction round, each bidder will see, for each Lot Category, its initial demand and its Minimum Viable Quantity. - 41.
 Bidders are required to report any discrepancies between the information displayed and the preferences they expressed in their application (Form I.6) no later than 30 minutes before the start of the first round to the auction manager.